stevenwaldron/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+a.
+SQl is the language used to query relational databases, it is not a database itself

 - [ ] Why do tables need a `primary key`?
+a. a primary key allows a column in a database to have a unique identified and also does nor allow it to be null

 - [ ] What is the name given to a table column that references the primary key on another table.
+a. forien key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+a. an intermidary table

 ## Minimum Viable Product